stephenslab/count-clustering/README.md

 ["Clustering RNA-seq expression data using grade of membership models"](http://dx.doi.org/10.1371/journal.pgen.1006599), now published in *PLoS Genetics.*

+View [here](index.html) to start browsing the R Markdown notebooks implementing the data analyses.

 ### Overview

 **TO DO:** Add a paragraph here giving a brief description of this